greiginsydney/000000000000.cfg/README.md

   Customises the tones for Australia
 - courtesy.cfg

   This file locks down a phone that will go into a public or otherwise untrusted area.
 It disables all external ports and disables ALL buttons other than the digit keypad and the volumn up/down buttons.
 If you don't change it, when the handset goes off-hook it will Hotline to "1231".
 Change the "call.autoOffHook.1.contact" line to your required destination, or remove the line to make it a very basic phone.
-Refer my blog post [A VVX Courtesy Phone] (https://greiginsydney.com/a-vvx-courtesy-phone/) for some more details
+Refer my blog post [A VVX Courtesy Phone](https://greiginsydney.com/a-vvx-courtesy-phone/) for some more details
 - wifi.cfg

   With a VVX 500 or 600-series and a Obihai USB Wifi dongle, this config file will ensure the phone automatically connects to the specified network.
-Read more in [A Fully Wireless VVX] (https://greiginsydney.com/a-fully-wireless-vvx/)
+Read more in [A Fully Wireless VVX](https://greiginsydney.com/a-fully-wireless-vvx/)

 ## Tips
-- I generally use [Notepad++] (https://notepad-plus-plus.org/) for editing, but as a final test of the file before I make it live I open it with [XML Notepad 2007] (https://www.microsoft.com/en-us/download/details.aspx?id=7973).
+- I generally use [Notepad++](https://notepad-plus-plus.org/) for editing, but as a final test of the file before I make it live I open it with [XML Notepad 2007](https://www.microsoft.com/en-us/download/details.aspx?id=7973).
 This will quickly highlight any bugs in your XML syntax
 - Once the phone's rebooted, Home - Settings - 4 - 1 - 3 (on all VVX models) will show the status screen, confirming the files were found and applied, and the count of any errors or duplicates

 ## Credits

-Thanks to [Jeff Schertz] (http://blog.schertz.name/) for all his contributions to the product family over the years, [James Cussen] (https://www.myskypelab.com/) for his tools, and to my colleagues, customers and peers for their tips, suggestions & corrections.
+Thanks to [Jeff Schertz](http://blog.schertz.name/) for all his contributions to the product family over the years, [James Cussen](https://www.myskypelab.com/) for his tools, and to my colleagues, customers and peers for their tips, suggestions & corrections.

 \- Greig.